webpack/webpack-cli/OPTIONS.md

   --progress [value]                                                                 Print compilation progress during build.
   --prefetch <value>                                                                 Prefetch this request.
   -j, --json [value]                                                                 Prints result as JSON or store it in a file.
-  --fail-on-warnings                                                                 Stop webpack-cli process with non-zero exit code on warnings from webpack
   --no-fail-on-warnings                                                              Negative 'fail-on-warnings' option.
   --no-amd                                                                           Negative 'amd' option.
   --bail                                                                             Report the first error as a hard error instead of tolerating it.